kstenerud/concise-encoding/cbe-specification.md

 Metadata Types
 --------------

 Metadata is data about the data.
-It describes things about whatever data follows it in a document, which may or may not necessarily be of interest to a consumer of the data.
+It describes things about whatever data follows it in a document, which might or might not necessarily be of interest to a consumer of the data.
 For this reason, decoders are free to ignore and discard metadata if they so choose.
 Senders and receivers should negotiate beforehand how to react to metadata.

 ### Metadata Association